karthik0036/DataScience_Projects/AI_PROJECTS/LSTM_Rnn/README.md

 - Train-Test Split

--vBuilt and trained both LSTM and GRU models using TensorFlow/Keras.
+- Built and trained both LSTM and GRU models using TensorFlow/Keras.

 - Applied Dropout Regularization to prevent overfitting and improve generalization.